Fliplet/fliplet-cli/docs/API/core/app-actions-v2.md

 ## Publish an action

 Use the `publish` JS API to publish the actions.
-Only published actions can be used in the production app.
-Any changes made to actions that are not published will not be reflected in the production apps.
+Only published actions can be used in the live app.
+Any changes made to actions that are not published will not be reflected in the live apps.
+If you unpublish an action it will stop working in the live app.
 `publish` JS API accept two arguments:
 - `actionId`: Action Id
 - `isPublish`: Boolean value.
 True to publish, false to unpublish